mobluse/beep/README.md

 unalias beep
 export PATH=$PATH:/mnt/c/Windows/System32/WindowsPowerShell/v1.0
 ```
+The you can try `beep -f 261.6 -l 700`.
 To read the manual using `man beep` doesn't work well in OpenSUSE for unknown reasons.

 This makes it possible to play the files in https://github.com/ShaneMcC/beeps or the command-lines in https://www.reddit.com/r/linux/comments/18h8v5/does_anyone_have_or_know_a_source_for_beep_scripts/.